JadeMin/aterbot/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: Bug Report
+name: Report a bug
-about: Create a report to help us improve
+about: Create a bug report to help us improve.
 title: ""
 labels: bug
 assignees: ''